lopei13/vue-csv-import/README.md

 ### Security

-If you discover any security related issues, please contact John Gile.
+If you discover any security related issues, please contact Ismael Lopez.

 ## License